agonya/PFHelper/docs/docs/index.md

             - Description: This library enables you to create, pause, resume and stop any number of timers for in-game uses.
         - `tweenTrain`: Enables TweenTrain library.
             - Description: A highly contreversial but useful library that is right on the middle spot of a tween and a dynamic tween.
-        - `utility`: Enables UtilityHelper library.
+        - `animations`: Enables AnimationsHelper library.
             - Description: This helper class contains functions that can make your life easier when developing the playables.
 They are mainly object manipulation wrappers, such as pulsating an object or creating a flow of gold from an origin to a target.

     - After this, we think that calling `resizeAll(lastWidth, lastHeight)` is beneficial.